Owning a car is expensive. Apart from the cost of buying it, you need to be able to keep it running! Those expenses can add up.

 Maintenance and gas

 Driving a car can cost several thousands of dollars per year.
-The CAA offers a calculator This link will open in a new window to help you budget these costs.
+The CAA offers a calculator This link will open in a new window to help you budget for these costs.

 Solutions for making it work